 If the kitchen is a fail, the next step is to check for any standing water.
 Standing water will begin to smell if it’s left for too long.
 It's likely to be trapped in the washing machine, dishwasher, bathtub, or sink.
 If previous residents left behind buckets or pails, take a peek inside to see if there’s any liquid or old wet rags and sponges.
 Remove and dry any water sources found and air out the room.

 Another place to look is beneath the house or around the apartment.
-Sometimes, animals or birds find their way underneath the house, and unfortunately, don’t survive.
+Sometimes, animals or birds find their way underneath the house or deck, and unfortunately, don’t survive.
 Carcasses have a very putrid and unique smell, so you may recognize it as soon as you enter your new home.
 Various wildlife can also get into attics or walls, which is much more difficult to find and resolve.
 Keep an ear and an eye out for any signs of animal droppings or sounds in this scenario.

 Tips and Tricks